geo-kit/GeoView/README.md

 The chat button appears on the Home tab.
 Ask about the model currently open (grid, wells, phases, whether results exist), or ask the agent to find and open a model, run the simulation, or fill in the optimization form.

-When the application is running, you can click on the help icon in the upper right corner to read a brief description of the page.
-Hover over buttons and icons to see a tooltip with textual information about them.

 ## Installation from source code